DanielMinaya1/Sentinel-Images-Downloader/README.md

 ## Requirements
 1. Copernicus Data Space Account: Register for a free account on the [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/).
-2. Credentials Setup: Create a .env file in the project directory with your login
+2. Credentials Setup: Create a .env file in the project directory with your login.
 ```text
 COPERNICUS_USERNAME=your_username
 COPERNICUS_PASSWORD=your_password